Report: Baltimore/MD would save $36 million w/tenant right to counsel

 05/18/2020, Report, Housing - Evictions

-A report by financial analysis company Stout concludes that if Baltimore tenants had a right to counsel, the city and state would save a combined $36 million by avoiding costs related to shelters, foster care, transportation of homeless children, health care, and more.
+A report by financial analysis company Stout concludes that if Baltimore invested $5.7 million in a right to counsel for tenants, the city and state would save a combined $36 million by avoiding costs related to shelters, foster care, transportation of homeless children, health care, and more.
 This report echoes similar cost/benefit findings in New York City and Philadelphia.
 Other key elements of the report: